Need the perfect Brussels in one day itinerary? We got you covered with essential tips and an easy to follow Brussels in a day guide.

 Hotel Hilton Grand Place – Located close to the iconic Grand Place, the Hotel Hilton Grand Place is a great location to be in.
 This is a luxury hotel with good hospitality and grand rooms.
 The hotel has fitness and banquet rooms.
-It also have big rooms for families.
+It also has big rooms for families.
 Book your stay at the Hotel Hilton Grand Place

-Hotel NH Collection Brussels Centre –The NH Collection is a vintage hotel, dating back to the 1920’s.
+Hotel NH Collection Brussels Centre –The NH Collection is a vintage hotel, dating back to the 1920s.
 It is situated in a great location and conveniently close to Grand Place and other sightseeing areas.
 The hotel property has clean rooms, with modern amenities.
 They are welcome pets (Pet friendly).
 Book your stay at the Hotel NH Collection Brussels Centre

 EasyHotel Brussels City Centre – Located in a prime area, EasyHotel Brussels is a budget accommodation option.
 We scored a good deal on this hotel and would highly recommend it.
 The rooms were small, but are clean.
 Friendly staff and super helpful.
-Great location – quick access to train station, grocery, sightseeing.
+Great location – quick access to the train station, grocery, sightseeing.
 Book your stay at the EasyHotel Brussels City Centre

 Budgeting for Brussels

 Generally speaking, Western Europe is expensive in terms of food and accommodation.
-But we found Brussels to be a tad cheaper then Paris or Amsterdam.
+But we found Brussels to be a tad cheaper than Paris or Amsterdam.

-- Our hotel cost us less then $100 a night
+- Our hotel cost us less than $100 a night

-- Most of our food was bought from the grocery store (salads, bread and other baked items, drink, ice cream, sandwiches).
-We spent 10 euros for a meal for the 2 of us, by grocery shopping.
+- Most of our food was bought from the grocery store (salads, bread, and other baked items, drink, ice cream, sandwiches).
+We spent 10 euros on a meal for the 2 of us, by grocery shopping.
 And the food was good actually, including dessert.

-- Every day bus or train tickets cost was 7 euros per person (return)
+- Bus or train tickets cost was 7 euros per person (return) – public transport

 - We did book day tours or trains to nearby cities/countries and that cost was about $60- 120.
 We were all booked ahead of time and online.